 Keep reading to see if a menstrual cup may be right for you—and how to choose the best one for your needs.

 Don’t take our word for it.
 Here’s what new @mylenacup users like Jasmine are saying: ⠀⠀⠀⠀⠀⠀⠀⠀⠀ “It's life changing… Nothing ever spilled, no bedtime leakage.
 You can leave it in all day and It feels like nothing is there.
 I'm so blown away and happy.
-This literally changed the way I view my period… I'll never buy another pad or tampon in my life again.” ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Learn more about LENA Cup @ the link in bio ✨
+This literally changed the way I view my period… I'll never buy another pad or tampon in my life again.” ⠀⠀⠀⠀⠀⠀⠀⠀⠀ That’s what #abetterperiod with Lena Cup feels like. ✨

 The surge in popularity of menstrual cups is largely attributed to its eco-friendliness and cost effectiveness.
 One cup can be reused for up to five years or longer—so while the initial cost of the cup may be higher than a box of pads or tampons (but at $15-$40 per cup we’re not talking by much), making the switch will save you a pretty penny in the long run.